tmpethick/ensembled-dngo/README.md

 - Access to cluster
   - Right now I have setup docker instance
   - Do not need it now but good to know how it is structured.
+- How to compare uncertainty measure?
+  - KL divergence for infinitely many RV?...
+  - KL divergence provides similarity but not whether estimation is more optimistic or pessimistic.

 ## Questions